Arie Parks Taylor

-Arie Parks Taylor (March 27, 1927- September 27, 2003) was the first African American woman to become a Women in the Air Force classroom instructor and officer and the first African-American woman elected to the Colorado State House of Representatives.
+Arie Parks Taylor (March 27, 1927- September 27, 2003) was the first African American woman to become a Women's Air Force classroom instructor and officer and the first African-American woman elected to the Colorado State House of Representatives.

 Early life and education

 Taylor was born Arie Mae Parks in Bedford, Ohio and was one of eleven children.
 Her mother died in childbirth after which she helped to care for her siblings.

 Taylor graduated from Bedford High School and attended Miami University in Ohio for two years before graduating from Case Western Reserve University in 1951.
 While in college, she worked for Jean Capers, the first African American woman on the Cleveland City Council.

 Career

-Women in the Air Force
+Women's Air Force

-Taylor joined the Women in the Air Force (WAF) after college graduation.
+Taylor joined the Women's Air Force (WAF) after college graduation.
 She served as a staff administrator and ultimately became the WAF's first African American officer and classroom instructor.
 She met and married William Taylor while serving in the WAF.

 Taylor was honorably discharged after four years of service after which she accepted an offer to work full-time for Jean Capers.